faissaloo/telegram-micro/README.md

  - A J2ME runtime that can run headlessly so we can have a real CI pipeline
  - A modern libre replacement for the J2ME WTK that doesn't require as much hassle to get running
  - Some kind of preprocessor or compiler that would give us [compile time function execution](https://en.wikipedia.org/wiki/Compile_time_function_execution) so that we can optimise things like public key storage while keeping the code readable
- - A highly optimised server that solves [`n=pq`](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) for 64-bit integers given `n` where `p < q` and `p` and `q` are prime.
-This task would lend itself well to C or even Rust.
-This would be useful in improving performance at the proof of work stage of the authentication process: https://core.telegram.org/mtproto/auth_key#proof-of-work